Categories: Uncategorized

 The 45-page text of the bill lays out a plan to establish a Medical Marijuana Regulatory Commission to oversee licensing and registering patients and caregivers.
 It also sets a tax rate of 10 percent on wholesale medical cannabis, revises criminal provisions for medical marijuana production, sale, use and possession.

 But the bill also bears the marks of GOP-friendly restrictions that have failed in other states.
-For example, Felzkowski and Bernier’s bill would prohibit smokable forms of medical cannabis and prevent anyone with prior marijuana-related conviction from being able to register as a caregiver.
+For example, Felzkowski and Bernier’s bill would prohibit smokable forms of medical cannabis and prevent anyone with a prior marijuana-related conviction from being able to register as a caregiver.
 Furthermore, the bill fails to specify protections for employees who register as medical cannabis patients or seek worker’s compensation or unemployment insurance.

 The post GOP Shows Support For Legalizing Medical Cannabis In Wisconsin appeared first on High Times.